neurophysicole/z/README.md

 This program was designed to run on a Mac.
 Although I am sure it can run on a window's computer (maybe with some minor tweaks), I have not tried, and I do not plan to.
 Installing the program is simple, just download the package.
 The real work is in the setup.

 #### Packages
-You will need to have Python 2.7 (that is what I have programmed this in, although it may work with Py3 or other.. this is untested), and you will have to make sure that the packages that are used in this program are installed on your computer.
+You will need to have Python 3, and you will have to make sure that the packages that are used in this program are installed on your computer.
 The packages you will need are as follows:
 - time
 - datetime
 - dateutil
 - os
 - sys
-- PySimpleGUI27 (NOTE: If you do decide to use Py3, you will have to use a different version of PySimpleGUI -- I think it just doesn't have the 27 at the end of the filename.)
+- PySimpleGUI
 - filecmp

 (Generally, packages can be installed on the command line using pip, or some other tool.
 Google it.)